Flag of Buckinghamshire

 The flag of Buckinghamshire is the flag of the historic county of Buckinghamshire in England.
 It has been in use for centuries and flew from County Hall in Aylesbury.
 The flag was registered with the Flag Institute on 20 May 2011.

-Flag design
+Design

 This is the traditional flag of Buckinghamshire which features a chained swan (The Bohun swan) on a bicolour of red and black, taken from the arms of Bucks.
 The swan emblem dates back to Anglo-Saxon times, when Buckinghamshire was known for breeding swans for the king.
 The Bucks swan appears on the arms of some of the historic towns in Buckinghamshire, such as Aylesbury, Buckingham, Chesham, Marlow and High Wycombe.

+Colours

 The Pantone colours for the flag are: